DavidAnson/markdownlint-cli2/CONTRIBUTING.md

 Match the coding style of the files you edit.
 Although everyone has their own preferences and opinions, a pull request is not the right forum to debate them.

+Package versions for `dependencies` and `devDependencies` should be specified exactly (also known as "pinning").
+The short explanation is that doing otherwise eventually leads to inconsistent behavior and broken functionality.
+(See [Pin your npm/yarn dependencies][pin-dependencies] for a longer explanation.)

 Add tests for all new/changed functionality.
 Test positive and negative scenarios.
 Try to break the code now, or else it will get broken later.